 And you know what?
-I think this version is actually better!
-I’ll always be an advocate for making your own dips – it’s shockingly simple, superior in taste and you can play around with fun flavour combinations.
-This spinach and feta dip is no exception.
-Just SIX ingredients (plus pepper) and less than five minutes to make.
-You can’t beat that.
+I think this version is actually better.
+I’ll ALWAYS advocate for making your own dips – it’s shockingly simple, cheaper, superior in taste, and you can play around with fun flavor combinations.

 - Spinach.
-I find that baby spinach leaves blend up more smoothly and if you can be bothered, tear the stalks off for even easier blending.
-Don’t worry if you don’t though, it’ll still be delicious.
+I find that baby spinach leaves blend up more smoothly, and if you can be bothered, tear the stalks off for even easier blending.
+Don’t worry if you don’t, though; it’ll still be delicious.

 - Lemon juice.
 The lemon cuts through the feta and cream cheese and freshens things up – try to use fresh lemon juice if you can.